openhive-network/psql_tools/src/hive_fork_manager/Readme.md

 There is a one big difference between reversible data and other tables - reversible data are only inserted or removed, other tables can also be updated.
 Whole reversible/irreversible mechanics is based on assumption that the rows are only inserted or removed during fork is serviced.

+### Basic concept
+A state provider is a sql code which contains tables definitions and methods to fill that tables.
+An user's application can import a provider with sql command `hive.import_state_provider( _state_name, _context )`.
+During import new tables are created and regitered in application's context.
+The application needs to call `hive.update_imported_states( range_of_blocks )` to update tables created by imported states providers.